Sudan's prime minister, detained after coup, returns home

-CAIRO (AP) — Sudan's deposed prime minister and his wife were allowed to return home Tuesday after being detained when the military seized power in a coup, officials said,
+CAIRO (AP) — Sudan's deposed prime minister and his wife were allowed to return home Tuesday, a day after they were detained when the military seized power in a coup, according to a statement issued by his office.

 The release of Prime Minister Abdallah Hamdok and his wife followed international condemnation of the coup and calls for the military to release all the government officials who were detained when Gen. Abdel-Fattah Burhan seized power on Monday.

+The statement by Hamdok’s office said other government officials remained in detention, their locations unknown.
+The deposed prime minister and his wife were under “heavy security” at home in the upscale Kafouri neighborhood of the capital Khartoum, said a military official, speaking on condition of anonymity because he was not authorized to brief the media.
+The official did not say whether they were free to leave or make calls.

-Burhan had said earlier Tuesday that Hamdok had been held for his own safety and would be released.
+Earlier in the day, Burhan said Hamdok had been held for his own safety and would be released.
 But he warned that other members of the dissolved government could face trial as protests against the putsch continued in the streets.

-Hamdok and his wife were returned to their home in Khartoum's upscale Kafouri neighborhood, and the house was under “heavy security,” said a military official, speaking on condition of anonymity because he was not authorized to brief the media.
-The official did not say whether they were free to leave or make calls.
-An official at Hamdok’s office and pro-democracy activist Nazim Siraj confirmed his return home.

-The military seized power Monday in a move that was widely denounced abroad.
-On Tuesday, pro-democracy demonstrators blocked roads in the capital of Khartoum with makeshift barricades and burning tires.
+The military seized power in a move that was widely denounced abroad.
+On Tuesday, pro-democracy demonstrators blocked roads in the capital with makeshift barricades and burning tires.
 Troops fired on crowds a day earlier, killing four protesters, according to doctors.

 “There were people who were talking about discriminating against others, and that was driving this country to reach a civil war that would lead to the fragmentation of this country, tearing apart its unity, its fabric and society.
 These dangers were in front of us,” Burhan told a televised news conference.